xpack-dev-tools/qemu-eclipse-test-hello/README.md

 ## Overall

-A small "Hello World!" semihosting test running on QEMU.
+A small "Hello World!" application to test QEMU in bare-metal configurations.

 The supported platforms are: